 In this study, the prosodic characteristics of native speakers and community members who speak Jonglish were compared.
-The results begun by displaying the analysis of Javanese accent then followed by the native speaker analysis, as follows:
+The results begin by displaying the analysis of the Javanese accent followed by the native speaker analysis, as follows:

 4.1.
 Javanese Accent